-- Phonics is taught systematically following the recognised Read, Write Inc phonics programme.
-This begins within the first few weeks of the child starting school in September. - In all classes, children are grouped by ability for phonics lessons and are taught daily by either a trained Teacher or Teaching assistant. - The assessment of progress through the RWI programme is carried out regularly and this allows us to identify any pupil who is falling behind the programme's pace.
-If they do fall behind, targeted support is given immediately. - Please see the school's Phonics Policy on the school website for further information on the teaching of RWI.
+- Phonics is taught through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
+This begins at Paintbox and continues within the second week of the child starting school in September. - In all classes, children are grouped by ability for phonics lessons and are taught daily by either a trained Teacher or Teaching assistant. - The assessment of progress through the Little Wandle programme is carried out regularly and this allows us to identify any pupil who is falling behind the programme's pace.
+If they do fall behind, targeted support is given immediately. - Please see the school's Phonics and Early Reading Policy on the school website for further information on the teaching of Little Wandle.